(For Full Publication List, See CV)

 How compatible is mass democracy with financial capitalism?
 We examine this classic question through the reaction of sovereign bond markets to the rise of mass suffrage in Europe and the Americas during the nineteenth century, which represented both the “first wave of democracy” and “age of capital”.

-*Working Paper, "Electoral Fraud and Support for Anti-System Parties: Voting in Imperial and Weimar Germany" (with Volha Charnysh), Presented Columbia University, 2019
+*Working Paper, "Consequences of Competition Under Autocracy: From Imperial to Weimar Germany" (with Volha Charnysh), Presented Columbia University, 2019

 How do authoritarian election practices affect political outcomes after a democratic transition?
 We analyze an original district-level dataset on electoral disputes in German elections (1871-1933) finding that pro-regime parties' reliance on electoral manipulation in the pre 1914 imperial period predicts electoral losses by their successor parties after 1918 democratization and find greater support for the Nazi party in constituencies that experienced more manipulated elections in the authoritarian period.

-*Working Paper, "Parochialism and German Radical Right Vote" (with Daniel Bischof and Hanno Hilbig), Presented, Harvard University (2019) and Wissenschaftszentrum Berlin (2019)
+*Working Paper, "Parochialism and Voting for the Radical Right: How Place-Based Social Identity Affects Voting Behavior in Germany" (with Daniel Bischof and Hanno Hilbig), Presented, Harvard University (2019) and Wissenschaftszentrum Berlin (2019)

 * Working Paper, "How do Voters Respond to Assaults on Checks and Balances: Evidence from a Survey Experiment in Turkey" (with Aytug Sasmaz and Alper Yagci), Prepaped for Midwestern Political Science Association, Chicago, Ill, 2019.